‘Freaked out’: California resident home watching TV as intruders break in - NewsBreak

 Eventually, the homeowner peeked out of the bathroom to see if police had arrived.
 He said he thinks the suspects saw him and decided to leave the property.

-“I was panicking, so I leaned my head out the bathroom, which looks out [to] the living room, which if they were coming through there, they would have saw me,” he said.CRIME: Suspect caught after high-speed chase across Southern WV
+“I was panicking, so I leaned my head out the bathroom, which looks out [to] the living room, which if they were coming through there, they would have saw me,” he said.Man gets 2 years for multistate motorized golf cart thefts

 When he later watched more surveillance video, the homeowner said he saw five people “racing out” of the house.